Charlize Theron Talks About Shaving Her Head

-I was a dancer, well I wasn't technically a great dancer,
+Well, I wasn't technically a great a dancer.

-I was the worst at auditioning, I am the worst
+I was the worst at audition, I am the worst at auditioning.

-at auditioning because I find it very very hard
+Because I find it very, very hard to believe

 My imagination will only go that far.

-I just picked up the phone and I called George
+I just picked up the phone and I called George, and I said,

-and I said, We've been trying to come up with this
+We've been trying to come up with this visual,

-visual and I think I need to just shave my head.
+and I think I just need to shave my head,

 and I thought that was a good sign.